Butelard/Kuagi-Projects/Projects/Titanic/readme.md

 This analysis provides a foundational understanding of the Titanic dataset, uncovering potential relationships and insights that can be further explored and used for predictive modeling or other data-driven tasks.

+For more Detailed Information and Analysis, Please refer to the complete report.
+For any assistance, correction or questions please contact [Dayyabu Abdulrazak](https://www.linkedin.com/in/dayyabu-abdulrazak)